Mulligatawny Soup

 Method

-Add the chicken meat and stir.
+Add the chicken and bay and stir.
 Pour in the coconut milk and simmer, uncovered for 5 minutes.

-Pour in the chicken stock and stir in the lentils and rice.
+Pour in the chicken stock and stir in the lentils.
 Bring to a boil, reduce to a bare simmer, cover and cook for 15 minutes.
 Add the rice and simmer for another 15 minutes.

-Remove from the burner and purée in the food processor until smooth, in batches if necessary.
+Remove the pot from the burner.
+Remove bay leaf and discard.
+Remove chicken and set aside until it's cool enough to handle, debone.
+Toss the meat into ther food processor and give it a couple of whirls.
+We prefer our soup chunky not smooth and purée in the food processor until smooth, in batches if necessary.
 Some prefer their soup smooth and creamy; we prefer ours a little coarser, so that you can distinguish the ingredients.
 Put the soup back into the pot, add the tamarind nectar, and reheat.
 Garnish and serve.
-Makes 7 cups.
+Makes 6 cups.

 Notes